adegard/tagui_scripts/README.md

 - <b>Ctrl+left Click to show Menu</b> and insert code

 # Uninstall
-no need of uninstaller, just delete the file (close it before in windows tray : right click on icon and choose "Exit"
+no need of uninstaller, just delete the file (close it before : left click and choose "Exit App")

 <h1>ScreenShoter:  screenshoter.ahk </h1>